 Peabody has a 30-year plan for Thamesmead to realise its potential.

 We are investing in the area by:

 Who is involved?

-Your views are essential.
-Tell us about your experience of living in Thamesmead, what concerns you have, what you would like to see improve and how you have found the changes that we've made.
+Through the research we would like to hear about your experience of living in Thamesmead, what concerns you have, what you would like to see improve and how you have found the changes that we've made.